cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

 #### Sign the transaction

-Sign the transaction using the keys generated earlier.
+Sign the transaction using the keys generated earlier:
 ```
 ./cardano-cli transaction sign \
 	     --signing-key-file pay.skey \